Vapegrl

 CVS and Long’s Drugs began carrying the NJOY e-cigarette in stores in 2009, and as of 2011 you could still find NJOY kits on CVS shelves in the smoking cessation area.
 All references to e-cigarettes have since been removed from the CVS website and I haven’t been to a CVS or Long’s Drugs recently to see if e-cigarettes are still available.
 Because the FDA frowns on advertising e-cigarettes as smoking cessation devices, it’s possible that CVS has stopped selling them.

-E-Cigarettes at 7-Eleven
+E-Cigarettes in 7-Eleven

 Reportedly, some 7-Eleven stores are now carrying the XHale O2 electronic cigarette.
 Although the price is quite reasonable, it sadly uses e-cigarette cartridges rather than cartomizers and therefore most likely has pretty poor performance.
 The kit costs $14.99 and includes a battery, a USB charger, an atomizer, four disposable cartridges and a carrying case.
 Refill cartridges cost $15 per ten-pack, which is quite expensive; back when disposable cartridges were still common, you could get them for as little as $4 per ten-pack.
 Most stores that carry e-cigarettes sell cartomizer-based models because they work so much better.

-E-Cigarettes at Meijer
+E-Cigarettes in Meijer

 According to a press release, Blu began selling its products at Meijer locations in the Midwest in 2011.
 Although the press release mentions the Blu disposable e-cigarette, it doesn’t say whether full starter kits and refill cartomizers are also available.
 Meijer customers can buy the Blu e-cigarette in stores around Michigan, Ohio, Indiana, Illinois and Kentucky.

-E-Cigarettes at H-E-B
+E-Cigarettes in H-E-B

 In the same press release mentioned above, Blu mentioned that its products would become available in 329 H-E-B locations in Texas and Mexico.

-E-Cigarettes at Shell
+E-Cigarettes in Shell

 Pat, a reader, wrote in to let me know that Blu starter kits and disposables have been sighted at certain Shell gas stations.
 Since Shell isn’t one of the retailers prominently featured on the Blu website, I’m unable to tell currently whether this is widespread or just at the Shell station(s) in Pat’s local area.